Union for International Cancer Control: Mission and activities

+UICC first published the TNM Classification of Malignant Tumors in 1953, initially as the "Uniform Technique for a Clinical Classification by the TNM System", with the first pocket-book edition issued in 1968.
+The TNM Classification of Malignant Tumours, the global standard for cancer staging, is regularly reviewed and updated by the UICC TNM Project.
+Its ninth edition was published with John Wiley and Sons in 2025.

 Member organisations, partners and other networks

-UICC’s more than 1,150 members include cancer societies, governmental agencies, treatment and research centres, patient support groups and professional associations from around the world.
+UICC has more than 1,100 member organisations, including cancer societies, governmental agencies, treatment and research centres, patient support groups and professional associations in over 170 countries and territories.

-UICC also works with over 60 partners, including other health organisations, foundations and private sector companies committed to reducing the global cancer burden.
+The organisation also works with more than 80 partners, including other health organisations, associations, foundations and private sector companies committed to reducing the global cancer burden.
+UICC enjoys consultative status with the United Nations (ECOSOC) and has official relations with the following institutions: World Health Organization, International Agency for Research on Cancer, International Atomic Energy Agency and the United Nations Office of Drugs and Crime.

-In addition, UICC is a founding member of the NCD Alliance, the McCabe Centre for Law & Cancer, and the International Cancer Control Partnership UICC established the City Cancer Challenge Foundation in January 2019 and the Access to Oncology Medicines (ATOM) Coalition in 2022.
+UICC is a founding member of the NCD Alliance, the McCabe Centre for Law & Cancer and the International Cancer Control Partnership (ICCP).
+UICC established the City Cancer Challenge Foundation in January 2019 and the Access to Oncology Medicines (ATOM) Coalition in 2022.